What does HIPAA stand for?

 5. Strikes a balance when public responsibility supports disclosure of some forms of data,for example, to protect public health.

-How does HIPAA interact with existing state law?
 HIPAA regulations pre-empt State laws with regard to protected health information.
 If State laws are stricter than HIPAA guidelines, then State laws supercede HIPAA guidelines.
-HIPAA guidelines serve to create a national standard regarding protected health information.
+HIPAA guidelines serve to create a national standard regarding protected health information. |

-What Information Does A Proper HIPAA Authorization Have to Include?
-HIPAA compliant authorizations must include the following elements:
+What Information Does A Proper HIPAA Authorization Have to Include? |

 1. Patient's full identity